OCA/product-attribute/product_internal_reference_generator/README.rst

 Usage
 =====

-Go to inventory > Configuration > Internal Reference Templates and set:
+Go to Inventory > Configuration > Internal Reference Templates and set:

 the sequence to be used for Internal Reference Prefix generation